-As noted previously, eligible part-time police officers or firefighters by default are to be enrolled in the Coordinated Plan if annual earnings will exceed \$5100.
+As noted previously, eligible part-time police officers or firefighters by default are to be enrolled in the Coordinated Plan if monthly earnings exceed \$425.
 However, at the option of the employer, the part-time employees may be provided with membership in the Police and Fire Plan if the governing board passes a resolution declaring that the position meets the legal requirements for such coverage and requests the coverage for the named individual.

-(Note: Part-time transit police officers of the Metropolitan Council or part-time tribal police officers must be enrolled in the Police and Fire Plan and a resolution is not required.)
+(Note: Part-time transit police officers of the Metropolitan Council, part-time paramedics and emergency medical technicians of the Hennepin Healthcare System, Inc., or part-time tribal police officers must be enrolled in the Police and Fire Plan and a resolution is not required.)